This

-I've found, and warns you about some things to avoid.
+found, and warn you about some things to avoid.
+If you're a

-If you're a seeker of quality, it's easy to be disappointed by
+seeker of quality, it's easy to be disappointed by the

-the lack of it in our society.
-People used to take
+lack of it in our society.
+People used to take pride

-pride in their craft or service, but finding this level of
+in their craft or service, but finding this level of integrity,

 experience.
 For those of you who feel similarly, write